armansarraf/Software-Developing/Machine_Learning_with_Python/README.md

 >Yeh, I-Cheng.
 2006.
 “Analysis of Strength of Concrete Using Design of Experiments and Neural Networks.”
 Journal of Materials in Civil Engineering 18 (4): 597–604. https://doi.org/10.1061/(ASCE)0899-1561(2006)18:4(597).

 We are going to apply our skills and compare our results to the polynomial regression model and neural network.
 ##
+### Project 4: Mushroom Classification
+* The goal of this lab is to become familiar with a classification workflow.
+Models are trained and fine-tuned to predict if a mushroom is edible or poisonous based on mushroom features.
+Using edible as the negative and poisonous as the positive class, we require a classifier that has very high recall score while maintaining precision at an acceptable level.
+Therefore, using cross-validation, models are first trained/tuned to maximize area under the precision-recall curve using *average precision* scoring.
+Second, the probability threshold is adjusted to achieve a desired recall.
+Finally, the best model is evaluated on the test dataset, and classification report and confusion matrix are produced.
+##